NC-State-24/WolfJobs/README.md

 `pip install spacy scikit-learn`
 `python -m spacy download en_core_web_sm`

+- Create a .env file where you paste your GEMINI_API_KEY = "YOUR_KEY" for the job pay recommendation feature

 **Step 3: Backend Setup**

 - Open a terminal window and navigate to the backend directory by executing the command: _cd backend_